ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_open_logging.md

 INSTALL_DIR/apigateway/tools/
 ```

-For more information on configuring Filebeat, see the [Embedded Analytics for AMPLIFY API Management documentation](https://docs.axway.com/bundle/EmbeddedAnalyticsAPIM_allOS_en_HTML5/).
+For more information on configuring Filebeat, see the [Embedded Analytics for Amplify API Management documentation](https://docs.axway.com/bundle/EmbeddedAnalyticsAPIM_allOS_en_HTML5/).

 {{< alert title="Note" color="primary" >}}In a future release, Embedded Analytics will use the open traffic event log.{{< /alert >}}